City safety & data profile

 Data Sources

 All data on this page comes from official U.S. government sources.
-Demographics and economic data from the Census Bureau American Community Survey (2022 5-year estimates).
+Population and economic data from the Census Bureau American Community Survey (2022 5-year estimates).
 Health data from the CDC PLACES program (2023).
 Hospital ratings from CMS Hospital Compare (2024).
+Climate data from NOAA.
+Education data from NCES.
+Cost of living from Bureau of Economic Analysis.
+Crime statistics, where referenced on Areazine, originate from the FBI Crime Data Explorer.
+Housing market figures referenced on Areazine come from HUD Fair Market Rents.
 Data is county-level (Brown County) as the smallest consistent geographic unit across all sources.